 Which EV Charging Station Stock to Buy for First Time Investors?

-Do some research on each of the stocks I listed and see which one fits your personal investment strategy the best.
+Do some research on each of the stocks I listed and see which one fits your investment strategy the best.

 It’s also a good idea to “invest in what you know” and use your location & personal knowledge to choose the best investments for your portfolio.

-I'm personally invested in Tesla (NASDAQ: TSLA) & Chargepoint (NYSE: CHPT) because I live in the United States and am very familiar with both companies.
+I’m personally invested in Tesla (NASDAQ: TSLA) & Chargepoint (NYSE: CHPT) because I live in the United States and am very familiar with both companies.
+You can view my growth stock portfolio to see what I’m currently holding.

 If you live in Europe then EVbox (TPGY) looks like a solid stock to buy.
 Tesla is also expanding in Europe and many Europeans purchase Tesla cars.

-If you like investing in small cap stocks then Blink Charging (NASDAQ: BLNK) provides a lot of upside at a lower market cap.
+If you like investing in small-cap stocks then Blink Charging (NASDAQ: BLNK) provides a lot of upside at a lower market cap.

 Where to Buy These Stocks